chrisnumber49/React-Chat-App/README.md

 ## Reflection

-This was my first side project of learning React.
-Originally I wanted to build an application that can add, update, delete and check the detail of contact information.
-I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `uuid` and `react-router-dom` were installed during the development in this project.
+I built an application that can...
+I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `axios` and `react-chat-engine` were installed during the development in this project.

-The technologies implemented in this project including React, uuid, react-router-dom, Bootstrap and a significant amount of VanillaJS, JSX, and CSS.
-Through this side project, I learned about the basic concept of functional component, React hooks and lastly how to switch the component rendering and pass the props between component Via React-Router.
+The technologies implemented in this project including React, React Chat Engine, axios, Bootstrap and a significant amount of VanillaJS, JSX, and CSS.
+Through this side project, I learned about...